confidential-containers/confidential-containers/Roadmap.md

+# Confidential containers roadmap

 When looking at the project's roadmap we distinguish between short term roadmap (2-4 month) vs the mid-long term roadmap (4-12 month):
 - The **short term roadmap** is focused on achieving an end-to-end easy to deploy confidential containers solution using at least one HW encryption solution and integrated to k8s (with forked versions if needed)
-- The **mid/long term solutions** focuses and maturing the components of the short term solution and adding a number of enhancements both to the solution and the project (such as CI, interoperability with other projects etc...)
+- The **mid/long term solutions** focuses on maturing the components of the short term solution and adding a number of enhancements both to the solution and the project (such as CI, interoperability with other projects etc...)

 # Short term roadmap